Road Trails & Conditions

-CURRENT CONDITIONS: Open to Eight Mile Ranch and then snow.
-If you want a quiet road, beautiful scenery and lots of miles, try this option.
+CURRENT CONDITIONS: If you want a quiet road, beautiful scenery and lots of miles, try this option.
 On the West Chewuch Road, for a longer option which follows the river further up, continue past bridge on Road 151 to Andrew's Creek for a 50 mile roundtrip.
 Electric assist bikes allowed.

 Highway 20 to Washington Pass

-CURRENT CONDITIONS: Snow or Road past Early Winters Campground.
-WADOT suspended highway clearing due to CORONAVIRUS pandemic.
-This is a fairly strenuous climb that is well worth the effort for the outstanding views and epic descent.
+CURRENT CONDITIONS: This is a fairly strenuous climb that is well worth the effort for the outstanding views and epic descent.
 61 miles roundtrip from Winthrop or 30 miles roundtrip from Mazama.
-Wear layers as temperature anc conditions change as elevation increases.
+Wear layers as temperature and conditions change as elevation increases.
 Electric assist bikes allowed.

 Twisp River Road

-CURRENT CONDITIONS: Open to Buttermilk Creek.
-Not swept.
+CURRENT CONDITIONS: Closed above Buttermilk Ck. due to wildfire activity.
+Shoulders may be sandy, please ride with caution.
 Leave from the shop in Winthrop and take East County Road to Twisp.
 A short jog north on Hwy.
 20 takes you to the Twisp River Road.
 Head up the gently climbing Twisp River Road for 19 miles to pavement end past agricultural farms, open fields and forests, all with spectacular views of the Twisp River and surrounding mountains.
 Electric assist bikes allowed.

 Tour de Okanogan

-CURRENT CONDITIONS: Sand on road in places.
-Some ice in shady corners in the morning.
-Use caution while riding.
-Tough climbs, breathtaking decents and great terrain for riding this 105 mile loop.
+CURRENT CONDITIONS: Shoulders may be sandy, please ride with caution.
+Tough climbs, breathtaking descents and great terrain for riding this 105 mile loop.
 From Winthrop, take East County Road to Twisp, follow Hwy 20 over Loup Loup Pass and descend toward Malott.
 Take a right on the B&O Road through Malott toward Old Hwy 97.
 Take a right and ride until Old Hwy 97 meets Hwy 97, keep going until Pateros.
 Cross the Methow River and turn right up Hwy 153.
 Stay on Hwy 153 until you can take side roads: Gold Creek Loop, Twisp-Carlton Rd, East County Rd.
 Not feeling quite up to the whole ride?
 Use the Okanogan County TranGO bus service to shorten the ride.
 Electric assist bikes allowed.

 “READY FOR ANYTHING”